yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

     - Log Analytics Workspace: **The log analytics workspace you created earlier**

 9. Repeat Steps 5 - 7 to create a flow log for the **OnPremVM-nsg** Network Security Group as well.
-When completed your **NSG flow logs** blade on **Network Watcher** should look like what's depicted in the below image.
+When completed your **Flow logs** blade on **Network Watcher** should look like what's depicted in the below image.

      ![In this screenshot, the 'Network Watcher - NSG flow logs' blade is depicted with the two flow logs created earlier listed.](images/hol-ex10-task1-nsg-flow-logs-blade.png "Network Watcher Flow Log")